As you begin your research, ask yourself:

 Professional reference service is available via phone, e-mail, and in-person at both the St. Paul and Minnepolis campus libraries.
 While walk-in service is often available, we recommend that you make an appointment for lengthy consultations or tutorials.
 Contact one of the business librarians for an appointment.

-This guide includes resources for doing research in entrepreneurship classes, especially ENTR 200: Foundations of Entrepreneurship, and ENTR 300: Entrepreneurship for Non-Majors.
+This guide includes resources for doing research in entrepreneurship classes, especially ENTR 200: Foundations of Entrepreneurship.

 Use the tabs to navigate through the guide.